jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 * :ref:`how to make the tests a Python package on Windows without WSL`
 * :ref:`how to manually run tests on Windows without WSL`
 * :ref:`how to automatically run tests on Windows without Windows Subsystem for Linux`
-* :ref:`how to exit the automated tests on Windows without WSL`
+* :ref:`how to stop the automated tests on Windows without WSL`
 * :ref:`how to make a virtual environment on Windows without WSL`
 * :ref:`how to make a virtual environment on Windows without WSL`
 * :ref:`how to activate a virtual environment on Windows without WSL`